P0401 Code: Exhaust Gas Recirculation Flow Insufficient Detected

 Real-world note

 Carbon buildup on EGR valves is extremely common on vehicles with 100,000+ miles, especially on Ford EGR systems.
 Many mechanics recommend EGR cleaning as part of a high-mileage tune-up.
-A stuck-open EGR valve causes rough idle; a stuck-closed valve causes pinging and P0401.
+A stuck-open EGR valve causes rough idle; a stuck-closed valve causes pinging and sets P0401.

 Informational purposes only.
 This guide is for educational reference and is not a substitute for diagnosis by a qualified technician.
 Repair costs, causes, and symptoms may vary by vehicle make, model, year, and condition.
 Always consult a licensed mechanic before performing major repairs.